operator-playground-io/Prometheus-Operator-Playground-tile/tutorials/monitoring-using-prometheus.md

   From above command output, mariadb-service port is 30685

-- To enable monitoring using Prometheus exporter pod and service , create the below yaml definition of the Custom Resource.
+- To enable monitoring using Prometheus exporter pod and service,create the below yaml definition of the Custom Resource:

 ```execute
 cat <<'EOF'> MariaDBmonitoring.yaml